 Youth as Agents of Change: Tracking Freedom, Trust, and Control in Public Education

 Michael Musheno is a professor at the University of Oregon School of Law and the faculty director for Undergraduate Legal Studies.
 As a Resident Scholar, Musheno will focus on a project that will identify youth who are social activists and indigenous conflict managers on the campuses of public high schools in Eugene and Portland.
 It will focus on the social attributes and characteristics of activist youth, the engagement of teachers in incubating social activists, and the significance of the school culture in facilitating these dynamics.
-The findings will serve as a basis for building the curriculum of the interdisciplinary Agents of Change Academic Residential Community that will open to first-year students at the University of Oregon in fall 2017.
+The findings will serve as a basis for building the curriculum of the interdisciplinary Agents of Change Academic Residential Community that opened to first-year students at the University of Oregon in fall 2017.

 Cara DiMarco (LCC Women in Transition)—for the Trauma Informed Learning Project